ufjschool/ob-s14/drafts/final/religion+energy.md

 In a world where rationalism dominates scientific discussion, the paranormal is relegated to the fringe.
 After all, how can something that can’t be observed with repeatable testing and study be real?

-Yet there are still numerous sightings of ghosts, and people who communicate with the dead are television stars.
-According to Andrew Nichols, president of the American Institute of Parapsychology, about 75 percent of the American public has reported having some kind of extrasensory experience.
+Yet numerous sightings of ghosts, and people who communicate with the dead are television stars still occur.
+About 75 percent of the American public has reported having some kind of extrasensory experience, said Andrew Nichols, president of the American Institute of Parapsychology.

 “It’s as Carl Yung described," he said.
 "Every human being has the innate drive toward the transcendent, that there is something beyond the world we see.
 That is a universal human trait.”